joinnewleaf/newleafapp/README.md

 IV.
 What are the risks associated with your concept?
 Data security and data loss is our biggest risk, which we will prevent using industry standard security practices.
-This will include user authentication, defining user roles privileges, and encrypting health data.
+This will include user authentication, defining user roles and privileges, and encrypting health data.
 We will never share or sell user information.